 Price: Taco plates range from $10 – 12

-Personal Note: I’ve personally only been to this Mexican joint twice, but both times were a delight (insert freshly made margaritas and a plethora of hot sauce choices here).
-Tacos are served on locally made corn tortillas (gluten free) with rice and your choice of refried or black beans.
-We’ve ordered their Carne Molida and Bang Bang versions – both encompassed distinctive flavors and tasted delicious.
-(Editor’s note: The lettuce cups here are fantastic.)
+Personal Note: Tacos are served on locally made corn tortillas (gluten free) with rice and your choice of refried or black beans.
+Try the Carne Molida and Bang Bang versions (Editor’s note: The lettuce cups here are fantastic).

 900 Music Factory Blvd.

 Price: Combo #3 (2 tacos) or Combo #4 (taco + enchilada) for $7.95.